mikes802/Marketing-Analytics-Case-Study/Script Check.md

 - [PERCENTILE RANK AND CUMULATIVE DISTRIBUTION](#percentile-rank-and-cumulative-distribution)
   - [Takeaway](#percentile-takeaway)

-## What's the Point?
-First off, the reason why I did this was so that I

 ## Wrong Answers
 The first indication that something was awry was when I decided to take the section quiz and I was not consistently getting correct answers.
 Like, starting with question #1.
 > Q1.
 Which film title was the most recommended for all customers?